United Nations Group of Experts on Geographical Names

 The United Nations Group of Experts on Geographical Names (UNGEGN) is one of the nine expert groups of the United Nations Economic and Social Council (ECOSOC) and deals with the national and international standardization of geographical names.
-Every five years they hold the UNGEGN conference.
+Every five years it holds the UNGEGN conference.
 The UNGEGN also publishes international guidelines.

 History

 The question of standardizing geographical names was raised by the United Nations Cartographic Section of the United Nations Economic and Social Council (ECOSOC) in the late 1940s.
 After discussions in the 1950s and ECOSOC resolution 715A (XXVII) of 1959, the first meeting of a group of experts was convened in New York City in 1960.
 This group recommended that a UN Conference on the Standardization of Geographical Names be held.
 In 1967 this took place in Geneva, with the confirmation that national standardization should be the basis of international standardization.